saxamaphone69/4chan-x/README.md

 Originally forked from [4chan X](https://github.com/ccd0/4chan-x) for [this PR](https://github.com/ccd0/4chan-x/pull/3341),
 this fork started getting some features on its own.
 See the releases.

+New features include:

+- Fetching the thread from an external archive and inserting deleted posts
+- Basic audio posts support
+- Automatically converting unsupported image files to png
+- Automatically JPG'ing image files above the size limit
+- Having both relative time and a timestamp on a post at the same time
+- Counting poster ID's as a replacement of the deleted IP counter
+- Hiding all posts from a poster ID in a thread
+- A manifest v3 version for chromium browsers dropping support for v2
+- A button to un-randomize a filename in the quick reply

 The 4chan XT project is a migration of 4chan X from coffeescript to TypeScript/JavaScript.
 It is named XT both as a continuation of eXTended, and a T for TypeScript.
 The goals of this project is to first get a working bundle from js/ts files, and then gradually convert js files to ts and add types as needed.